Refugee journey: From Hungary to Vienna, tired but welcome

 The train, old and dirty, set off after a three-hour wait, the doors between each carriage locked to prevent passengers moving around.

-Among the travellers - most of them single men - was Fayza, a 45-year-old Christian woman whose Muslim husband borrowed money to pay for his wife and three children to flee.
+Among the travelers - most of them single men - was Fayza, a 45-year-old Christian woman whose Muslim husband borrowed money to pay for his wife and three children to flee.

 "I left Iraq because I received a death threat.
 Either I convert to Islam or they kill me," she said.
 "I am tired.
 No one would leave their country unless they were forced to."

-Reaching the Austrian border at 10 p.m., the migrants walked 4 km (2 miles) in the rain to a reception centre.
+Reaching the Austrian border at 10 p.m., the migrants walked 4 km (2 miles) in the rain to a reception center.

 The next morning, just as I was losing hope of finding the Syrians, I saw Malik's family from the Syrian town of Hasaka.
 They wanted to get to Vienna, to meet a relative who would bring money from France and help them on their onward journey.

-Others, who have already crossed five borders but have no family in Europe to support them, sold their last bits of jewellery to fund the final stages of their travel.
+Others, who have already crossed five borders but have no family in Europe to support them, sold their last bits of jewelry to fund the final stages of their travel.

 "Once again we needed money.
 We had to sell our wives' rings to be able to pay a taxi from Belgrade to the Hungarian crossing border," said Salah, also from Hasaka.